Confidence

 Naturally Arising

-We often think of confidence as something we either have or we don’t — that some people are born with it and others spend a lifetime chasing it.
+We often think of confidence as something that we have or we don’t;

 But confidence is more nuanced and can be better understood as a state which naturally forms when deeper foundations are in place.